adam-beachell/general-utils/README.md

-# selenium-test-suite
+# general-utils
-Automated test cases using Selenium and Python
+A selection of general utilities created while learning python and selenium.